Blog Summary

 The Medaptus Charge Pro “Charge Edit Ratio Report” can help you understand your charge capture accuracy rate.
 It shows the percentage of encounters that hit each different coding rule or that have gone to Export without a coding rule.

-- Definition: The time from service delivery to charge entry into the system.
+- Definition: Charge lag calculation measures the time from service delivery to charge entry into the system, helping organizations quantify delays in charge capture.

 - Industry Benchmark: Ideally, charge capture should occur within 1–3 days of service delivery.